selwynpolit/d9book/book/services.md

 ## Finding services

 Here are suggested steps to find a service.
-In order to find the details of a commonly used service, the `entityTypeManager` which is used for entityQueries, you can start by looking at [ervices and Dependency Injection in the Drupal API](https://api.drupal.org/api/drupal/services) and search for `entity_type`.
-This will result in:
+In order to find the details of a commonly used service, e.g. the `entityTypeManager` which is used for `entityQueries`, you can start by looking at [Services and Dependency Injection in the Drupal API](https://api.drupal.org/api/drupal/services) and search for `entity_type` in the \"Name contains\" field.
+This will display several services including `entity_type.manager`

 ![Finding Services on Drupal API](/images/find-services.png)

-This tells you to that the service is in `core.services.yml` and that it is implemented in the `EntityTypeManager` class.
+This tells you to that the service is in file: `core.services.yml` and that it is implemented in the `Drupal\Core\Entity\EntityTypeManager` class.

-So in Drupal core\'s `core.services.yml` file you will find:
+So in Drupal core\'s `core.services.yml` file, search for `entity_type.manager` you will find several instances, but you specifically want the definition of the service.
+It looks like this:

 ```yaml
 entity_type.manager: